securade/langchain-examples/README.md

 # langchain-examples
-Code samples for the article [The Essential Guide to LangChain for Beginners](https://asankhaya.medium.com/the-essential-guide-to-langchain-for-beginners-b80b7cc2ef95).
+Code samples from the article [The Essential Guide to LangChain for Beginners](https://asankhaya.medium.com/the-essential-guide-to-langchain-for-beginners-b80b7cc2ef95).